 In order to create a border, we’re going to Stroke these layers.
 With the middle layer selected, use the magic wand or the Select By Color Tool (Ctrl + O) to select all of the land.
 Make sure you change the foreground color, which is what this tool will use, to 6f6447, then go to Edit -> Stroke Selection, and change Line Width to 3px.
 Leave everything else the same, and hit the Stroke button.
 Repeat this process with the bottom layer (you can just leave the selection as-is), except change Line Width to 10px.

 This will create a small border around the land.
 If you used a very big canvas, you might have to go back and increase those Line Widths a little bit in order to see them.
 Now change the original land layer’s opacity to 15% and the middle layer’s opacity to 40%.
+Play around with the opacity if it doesn’t look right (for example, I didn’t actually change the original layer’s opacity in the image below.)
 If the third layer’s border looks too sharp, try using the Gaussian Blur filter (Filter -> Blue -> Gaussian Blur) to soften it up.
 I usually do it in increments of 4px (both horizontal and vertical), until it looks the way I want.

 Step 8 (optional): Everything Gets Better with Age